Jack112-create/CI-Portfolio-Project-2/README.md

 ![Testing Bonus Script](assets/testing/bonus-test.png)

 * The list of undefined variables shown within the bonus.js testing are all declared within the main script.js file.
-This once again did not cause any issues with the games functionality, as these variables were accessible due to the global scope.
+This once again, did not cause any issues with the games functionality, as these variables were accessible due to the global scope.

 #### Browser Testing